jbostoen/itop-jb-mail-to-ticket-automation-v2/documentation/configuration.md

 ```

-And obviously, the mailbox user (linked to the OAuth client) needs proper permissions on the mailbox.
-Otherwise, you might run into this error:
+Known issue:

 ```
 Failed to initialize the mailbox: xxx@xxx.org.
 Reason: cannot change folder, maybe it does not exist
 ```

+* Verify in Microsoft Entra (Azure) - Apps (the place where you registred the application) whether the 3 APIs mentioned above, are configured for this application.
+* Verify if the mailbox user (linked to the OAuth client) needs proper permissions on the mailbox.

 ### Office 365 with shared mailbox